andrewcooke/choochoo/docs/impulse.md

 dreamt this up and then went away and tested it, and found it does a decent job.

-The cynic in me suspects this is because people are difficult to experiment on.
-I'll discuss this below when looking at [parameter fitting](#parameter-fitting).
+The cynic in me suspects this is partly because people are difficult to experiment on.
+I discuss this further in [Uncertain Science](#uncertain-science).

 ## Survey